agiledivider/vagrant-hostsupdater/README.md

     Cmnd_Alias VAGRANT_HOSTS_REMOVE = /usr/bin/env sed -i -e /*/ d /etc/hosts
     %sudo ALL=(root) NOPASSWD: VAGRANT_HOSTS_ADD, VAGRANT_HOSTS_REMOVE

+Notes:

+- For MacOS, change %sudo to %admin on the last line above
-Note: If vagrant still asks for a password on commands that trigger the `VAGRANT_HOSTS_REMOVE` alias above (like **halt** or **suspend**), this might indicate that the location of **sed** in the `VAGRANT_HOSTS_REMOVE` alias is pointing to the wrong location.
+- If vagrant still asks for a password on commands that trigger the `VAGRANT_HOSTS_REMOVE` alias above (like **halt** or **suspend**), this might indicate that the location of **sed** in the `VAGRANT_HOSTS_REMOVE` alias is pointing to the wrong location.
 The solution is to find the location of **sed** (ex. `which sed`) and replace that location in the `VAGRANT_HOSTS_REMOVE` alias.
 For example, on some newer Ubuntu versions (seen as